SamG101-Developer/SBrowser/readme.md

 - Rendering Engine
-  - Qt6 widget renders for different objects - overriding the virtual render() method
+  - Qt6 widget renders for different objects - overriding the virtual qt() method
   - Css integration with regex type and attribute matching with the cssom engine
   - Css applies every attribute (if applicable) in the paint event (executes in < 1/60 second))